-Slightly different to a normal exterior door, hanging a stable door is more than twice as much work as hanging a single door.
-The door itself is made up of two halves, a top and bottom leaf that can be opened together or top first.
-Apart from stables they are also found in country and period style homes and cottages too, and some nice glazed versions are available like the one I'm hanging here.
+Slightly different to a normal exterior door, hanging a stable door is a lot more work than hanging a single exterior door.
+The door itself is made up of two separate halves, a top and bottom leaf that can be opened together or only the top half leaving the bottom closed.
+Some really nice glazed versions are available like the one I am hanging here in this cottage.

 I always start by hanging the bottom leaf first.
 It has to be fitted so the top of it is perfectly level and then the top leaf can be rested on that and hung/marked out afterward.

-If the door isn't perfectly level, when both halves are opened together they might 'bind' (tighten) against each other in the middle or the bolt holding them together will become really stiff under tension.
-As long as they are both hung perfectly plumb & level they'll both swing perfectly together.
+If the door isn't perfectly level, when both halves are opened together they might 'bind' (tighten) against each other in the middle or the bolt holding them together will become really stiff under that tension.
+As long as they are both hung perfectly plumb, level & parallel to one another they will both swing perfectly together.

 The door in this instance opens inward and the bottom needs to be rebated over the weather bar.

 Before starting anything though, I measure the height inside the frame from top to bottom, the doors combined height needs to be around 7-8mm less.
-There will be a 3mm gap top and bottom, and another 3mm gap in between.
-(I know that makes 9 but I like to have a couple of mm spare in case the head or bottom needs to be scribed in).
+There will be a 3mm gap top, the bottom, and another 3mm gap in between.
+(I know that makes 9 but I like to have a couple of mm spare in case the head or bottom needs to be scribed in at all).

 The rebate on the bottom half of the stable door needs to be exactly the same depth as the weather bar protrudes up out of the frame.
 In this instance it was 12mm so the rebate will be 12mm tall.